skill-collectors/guesstimator/docs/how-to/update-dependencies.md

   - If the dependency needs to be updated for a security fix, mark the task _Priority_ as **Urgent**.
 - If it's not clear what dependency caused the break, you could `git checkout . && npm install` to undo the update and then try updating one item at a time.
 - Don't be afraid to ask for help in the [Gitter chat](https://gitter.im/skill-collectors/guesstimator)!

-### About dependabot

-Dependabot will automatically open PRs each week when our dependencies are out of date.
-This is a good reminder, but the problem is that it will open a separate PR for each dependency.
-It's certainly possible to merge one at a time (and wait for the rebase + build every time), but that's really tedious.
-It might be easier to just follow the instructions above, or cherry-pick all the updates into one branch.
-In the latter case resolving conflicts in `package-lock.json` will be annoying.
-Perhaps this could be automated somehow.

-#### A note about dependabot and @types/node

-`@types/node` is the TypeScript type definitions for Node.
-The versions corresponde to Node releases.
-At the time of this writing `16.x` is the latest LTS, but `18.x` is the latest.
-Dependabot blindly tries to update to the latest, so in `dependabot.yml` we ignore non-LTS versions.
-Unfortunately this requires periodic updates.
-Eventually `18.x` will be LTS and we should stop ignoring it, but maybe start ignoring the next major version.
-Such is life.

 ## Update GitHub Pages dependencies